All Saints Catholic School, Dagenham: History

-All Saints School was previously named Bishop Ward which between the mid 1950s (1954?) and the early 1960s was a mixed school then it became an all-boys school when the girls were moved to the Sacred Heart all-girls school they combined the two again in 1989.
+All Saints School developed in 1989 as a result of the merging of two older schools: "Bishop Ward Roman Catholic Boys School" and "Sacred Heart Roman Catholic Convent School for Girls".
+Bishop Ward School, which had opened in 1954, was originally mixed-gender until, in 1962, girls' education was broken off into a separate school located in Goresbrook Road.
+The new "All Saints School" therefore reversed this earlier division, recombining pupils on the Bishop Ward site in Terling Road, while also combining teaching staff, some of whom were already working across both sites by the time of the merger.

-The school was notable as a specialist college in technology, one of the first in the country.
+In 1994, All Saints became one of the UK's first Technology Colleges, as part of a set of policy initiatives that would later be termed as the specialist schools programme.

 Performance

-Results at Bishop Ward were poor with an atmosphere that Desmond 'Des' Smith described as "depressed and violent", Following the appointment of Smith as head teacher in 1984 results steadily improved until in 2003 it was considered "the second most improved school in England".
-The March 2003 Ofsted report summarised the situation "The school has many very good features.
+Results at Bishop Ward were poor, with an atmosphere that the then headteacher, Desmond Smith, described as "depressed and violent".
+Following the appointment of Smith as the last headteacher of Bishop Ward in 1984, and as the first headteacher of new All Saints in 1989, results steadily improved until - in 2003 - All Saints School was considered "the second most improved school in England".
+The March 2003 Ofsted report summarised the situation: "The school has many very good features.
 Strategies adopted by the headteacher and governors have led to overall GCSE results rising faster than the national trend for some years, culminating in well above average results in 2002".
-However, the inspectors also said that the school's strategy led to several subjects of the National Curriculum not being taught to all pupils in Years 10 and 11.
-In addition, National Curriculum music provision remained poor.
+However, the inspectors also noted that the school's strategy led to several subjects of the National Curriculum not being taught to all pupils in Years 10 and 11.
+In addition, National Curriculum music provision remained under resourced.